 On the revenue side:

-- States, like California, with more wealthy residents and high per capita incomes account for a disproportionate share of federal revenue due to the progressive federal tax system.
-In fact, California ranks in the top 10 among all states in terms of federal taxes paid on a per capita basis.
+- States with more wealthy residents and high per capita incomes — like California — account for a disproportionate share of federal tax revenue due to the progressive federal tax system.

-If Congress adopts the enormous funding reductions proposed, the gap between what Californians pay in federal taxes and what California receives in federal spending would likely grow larger.
+Moreover, as the provisions of H.R.
+1 are implemented through 2028, the gap between what Californians pay in federal taxes and federal spending in the state will grow larger.

-This is because Californians would continue to disproportionately contribute to federal revenues — even with an extension of expiring tax cuts — whereas our state would get back even less of those dollars after deep cuts to health care, food assistance, and other vital services took effect (to help pay for the cost of the tax cuts).
+This is because Californians will continue to disproportionately contribute to federal revenues whereas California will get back even less of those dollars as deep cuts to health care, food assistance, and other vital services take effect.

 California contributes much to the nation thanks to the creativity, vitality, and hard work of the nearly 40 million people of diverse backgrounds who call the Golden State their home.

-Federal tax dollars — including those paid by Californians — should be used to strengthen vital public services and help all people make ends meet, rather than helping corporations and the wealthy avoid paying their fair share of federal taxes.
+Federal tax dollars — including Californians’ very generous contributions to the federal treasury — should be used to strengthen vital public services and help all people make ends meet, rather than helping corporations and the wealthy avoid paying their fair share of federal taxes.

 The Budget Center’s essential resources for understanding and navigating the California state budget — all in one place.